So let's compare the Surface Pro 7 - Microsoft's power tablet - with Apple's high-end model from early 2020, the 12.9-inch iPad Pro.

 In terms of RAM, the entry-level Surface Pro 7 has 4GB RAM (not recommended, it's not enough) while storage options start at 128GB SSD, through 256GB, 512GB, and even a maximum 1TB option.
 There is also a microSD card slot on the new Surface Pro 7 but no 4G LTE option as yet.

-The Apple iPad Pro 12.9 features the latest 64-bit A12X Bionic processor with built-in M12 coprocessor.
-It is offered in storage options of 64GB (not recomended) and upwards and also feature 4G LTE on some models.
+The Apple iPad Pro 12.9 features the latest 64-bit A12Z Bionic processor with built-in M12 coprocessor.
+The upgraded processor is the key difference between the 2020 iPad Pro and the 2018 version it replaces.
+It is offered in storage options of 64GB (not recommended) and upwards and also features 4G LTE on some models.

 The cited battery life of both is around 10 to 10.5 hours.
 Obviously this will depend on use.

 Surface Pro 7 vs Apple iPad Pro 12.9: Connections and ports

 - Surface Pro 7: microSD, 1 x USB-C and USB-A, 1 x Surface Connect, headphone jack